Ashanti Martinez: Early political career

-In August 2021, Martinez announced that he would run for the Maryland House of Delegates in District 22, challenging incumbent state delegate Anne Healey.
+In August 2021, Martinez announced that he would again run for the Maryland House of Delegates in District 22, challenging incumbent state delegate Anne Healey.
 During the primary, he ran on a platform of improving education, transportation, infrastructure, health care, criminal justice reform, and the environment.
 He also ran on the issue of abortion, highlighting Healey's opposition to abortion rights.
 Martinez received endorsements from Pro-Choice Maryland Action and CASA de Maryland.
 Martinez came in fourth place in the Democratic primary, receiving 13.91 percent of the vote.
 Following his defeat, he became chief of staff for Prince George's County councilmember Krystal Oriadha.